Can Saunas Help You Lose Weight? Exploring the Science Behind Sauna Use

 Does Sitting in a Sauna Burn Calories?

+Yes, sitting in a sauna does burn calories, but not as many as you might think.
 According to research published in the Journal of the American Medical Association, a sauna session can increase your calorie expenditure.
 For example:

 A 30-minute session in a sauna may help you burn approximately 50–100 calories, similar to a brisk walk.

-However, this is not the same as burning fat.
+This increased calorie burn is primarily due to an elevated heart rate and increased energy expenditure from maintaining core temperature.
+However, it's crucial to note that this isn’t the same as burning fat.
 Most of the weight lost immediately after a sauna session is water weight, which is quickly regained once you rehydrate.

 The Role of Water Weight vs Fat Loss